SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 4. Stop your old SonarQube Server
 5. Start your new SonarQube Server
 6. Browse to `http://yourSonarQubeServerURL/setup` and follow the setup instructions
-7. Analyze your projects (and compute your Views|Portofolios|Application if you own the Enterprise Edition product) to get fresh data
+7. Reanalyze your projects to get fresh data

 ## Anything Else?